Xerberus (XER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Xerberus Historical Price

-According to the latest data gathered on Xerberus live price page, the current price of Xerberus is 0.0066104USD.
-The circulating supply of Xerberus(XER) is 214.51M XER , giving it a market capitalization of $1.42M.
+According to the latest data gathered on Xerberus live price page, the current price of Xerberus is 0.00750985USD.
+The circulating supply of Xerberus(XER) is 214.51M XER , giving it a market capitalization of $1.61M.

 The Xerberus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.